Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/missiles/shrike.md

 aware that the Shrike will have the least amount of range in direct mode and should be fired very near to the target.
 A dive angle of 20 degree or more is recommended.

-### Steering Profiles
+### Attack Profiles

-The weapon itself can be configured for two different steering profiles called _Loft_ and _Direct_ (not to be confused with the attack profiles available to employ them).
+The missile itself can be configured for two different attack profiles called _Loft Attack_ and _Direct Attack_ (not to be confused with the employment profiles available to employ them).

-These control when the missiles control surfaces can be actuated after launch.
+These control when the missile's guidance will initiate after launch.

+> 💡 Selection of the improper attack profile might cause the AGM-45 to miss the target due to lack
+> of energy (ex: the bang-bang guidance activating too early) or overshooting the target (ex:
+> guidance doesn't enable in time).

-#### Loft Steering
+#### Loft Attack

-When firing the missile, control surfaces are locked until the missile descended below the initial launch altitude.
+With "Loft Attack", the guidance will initiate when the missile's barometric altimeter detects a pressure increase of 1 psi AND the missile's barometric altimeter senses that the missile is below 18,000ft MSL.

-This prevents unnecessary loss of energy due to the bang-bang control surfaces of the weapon.
+This prevents unnecessary loss of energy due to the bang-bang guidance method of the weapon.

+Selection of the "Loft Attack" attack profile is strongly recommended when employing the Shrike in the (WRCS) AGM-45 and (LABS) LOFT modes.

-> 💡 Loft steering can often be utilized to engage short-range SAM systems
+> 💡 Loft Attack can often be utilized to engage short-range and medium-range SAM systems outside of
-> outside of their engagement range.
+> their engagement range.

-#### Direct Steering
+#### Direct Attack

-Control surfaces can be actuated almost immediately after launching, allowing the missile to maneuver towards the target emitter right after launch.
+With "Direct Attack", guidance will initiate approximately 3 seconds after launch, allowing the missile to maneuver towards the target emitter almost immediately after launch.

-This gives the weapon a shorter reaction time towards threats.
+Selection of the "Direct Attack" attack profile is only preferred when using the (WRCS) DIRECT mode.

 ### Seeker Heads